raendev/guide/src/counter/admin.md

 Clicking on [`get_num`](https://raen.dev/admin/#/counter.raendev.testnet/GetNum) will immediately call the view method since it has no arguments.

-You can also notice that the comment from the code is displayed helping to describe the method.
+You can also notice that the comment from the code is displayed, helping to describe the method.

 ![Get Num](images/get_num.png)